Andrian0s/ML4NLP1-2024-Tutorial-Notebooks/README.md

 More Detailed Code Repository Structure available soon:

-Exercise_given_code: Contains the given code samples for completing the exercises.
+exercise_given_code: Contains the given code samples for completing the exercises.

-Tutorials_presented_code: Contains the given code samples presented within the tutorials.
+tutorials_notebooks_in_class: Contains the given code samples presented within the tutorials.

-Lecture_supplementaryl_code_samples: Contains the code sample presented or given within the lecture.
+lecture_supplementaryl_code_samples: Contains the code sample presented or given within the lecture.

-Tutorial_supplementary_code_samples: Contains supplementary code samples provided as part of the tutorials.
+tutorials_supplementary_code_samples: Contains supplementary code samples provided as part of the tutorials.

 Exercises List(to be updated)